usecannon/cannon/packages/website/content/docs-technical.md

 ## Cannon Plug-ins

-Cannon plug-ins can be added and removed via NPM.
-This is allow for the creation of custom steps in Cannonfiles. _Additional documentation coming soon._
+Plug-ins for Cannon can be added and removed via NPM.
+This allows for the creation of custom action types in Cannonfiles. _Additional documentation coming soon._